Confused About Your Financial Aid?

 - Select the "Student Services & Account Information" Tab.

 - Select the fiscal year from the drop down menu that you wish to view and then hit "Display"

 - Each direct deposit that has been applied to your bank account will be listed.
 The "Process Date" is the date the money was deposited.

-First of all, the disbursement date for financial aid is the date that UAA can request the money and apply it to your student account.
+The disbursement date for financial aid is the date that UAA can request the money and apply it to your student account.
 It is not the day that you should expect to receive a refund.
-The earliest that UAA can legally request a disbursement of your financial aid is ten days before the start of each semester.
+The earliest that UAA can disburse your financial aid is ten days before the first day of each semester.
 After that, the Disbursement Office must generate a check or direct deposit.
 This generally takes between 5 and 7 business days.

 Therefore, if your financial aid is in order before the scheduled and published disbursement date (i.e. you have no outstanding paperwork to be completed, you are admitted, in good SAP, etc.), you should expect to see your refund no earlier than the first day of class.